AdobeDocs/workfront.en/help/classic/resource-mgmt/workload-balancer/filter-information-workload-balancer.md

 ##

-## Edit an existing filter in the Workload Balancer
+## Edit an existing filter in the Workload Balancer {#edit-an-existing-filter-in-the-workload-balancer}

 You can edit a saved filter in the Workload Balancer.